Forward-UIUC-2022S/henrik-tseng-educational-website-and-courses-finder-for-keyword/README.md

 ## APIs
 * googlesearch API: https://python-googlesearch.readthedocs.io/en/latest/

 ## Edits by Henrik Tseng
 1. Addition of new files and new functions:
    - main_two.py: another additional main py file that focuses on calling functions for web scraping and adding to datasets
    - webpage_crawler.DataCollectionList: New function that expands on Datasearch
    - parsePDF: New function that parses in PDF, uses PyPDF2
+   - manual_requirements.txt: full list of new dependencies for manual installation instead of using requirements.txt
+   - model_comparisons.txt: New file that stores past comparison with keywords.
 2. Modifying and adding datasets:
    - Multiple new datasets added in the dataset folder:
       - Notable datasets are data_labeling_modified_copy.xlsx, which is now the main dataset that should be used for training the model